womenwhogonyc/Go-Tutorial/CLI.md

 	fmt.Println("Give me a word!: ")
 	fmt.Scanln(&word)

-	fmt.Println("The word that was inputed was: ", word) }
+	fmt.Println("The word that was inputted was: ", word) }

 ```

-Now if you run the program you should be able to see what was inputed into the command line.
+Now if you run the program you should be able to see what was inputted into the command line.

 Great!
 Now that you know how to save a command line input into a variable as well as print out that variable we can make our mad lib program.